Musée "Bible et Terre Sainte": History

 The museum was established in 1969 by Canon Leconte and Father J. Starcky, and is maintained by the "Bible et Terre Sainte" association.
 In 1994 it moved to its current premises.
-Today it contains over 500 cultural objects, arranged in chronological order, representing everyday life in Palestine from 5000 BCE to 600 CE.
+Today it contains over 500 cultural objects, arranged in chronological order, representing everyday life in Canaan (also called Israel, Judah, Judea, Syria Palaestina by the Romans, and later Palestine) from 5000 BCE to 600 CE.
 It is located within the courtyard to the left of the oratory, on the ground floor.